|

 It took a woman, of her knowledge, a Fylgja, to free him.
 He – unlike other mortals – may have seen her in her human shape when she was around.
 Companion at War

 The life of a warrior-king is determined by fight.
 As soon as he leaves his realm, which may not be ore than his estate, he rides in enemy territory.
-According to the „Rune Poem“ the rune [] raidho, refers to the warrior’s dangerous ride on horseback over alien highways.
+According to the „Rune Poem“ the rune [

 The Roman twins, according to the legend, were fed by the she-wolf; a consort is not known off.
 To make sure hat Woden is appropriately represented in this scene on the casket the carver adds a second wolf, thus changing the lupa into that Old Norse wolfish pair Geri and Freki.
 The scene is no longer the grotto by the Tiber, and there is no shepherd trying to scare the she-wolf away.
 Now it is the Holy Grove of the Germanic peoples, and here we have four warriors devoutly kneeling, and each of them holding the stem of a tree which tells his lot.
 We should expect the Fylgja somewhere here.
 As she normally does not show herself in her human shape, she has likely adopted that of the wolf, Woden’s follower.
 And as ” Woden’s girl” she is the warrior’s following spirit in wolf-form, thus equipping him with the attributes of the god.
 Donor of Victory